 Keep reminding yourself that everyone deserves the dignity of walking their own path.
 This will help you avoid feeling inappropriately responsible for what others are going through.

-Picture divine white light coming though the crown of your head and darkness flowing out the bottom of your feet.
-This reduces overwhelm by keeping energy flowing out of your body.
+Picture divine white light coming through the crown of your head and darkness flowing out the bottom of your feet.
+This reduces overwhelm by keeping the energy flowing out of your body.

 Inhale lavender essential oil or put a few drops midway between your eyebrows (on your third eye) to calm yourself.